jaken92/jaken92/README.md

 Some of the tech i have experience with: SQL, Php, React, Typescript, Wordpress and nextJS.

+Here are some applications that ive made in the past, take a look if you want to:

-## Projects
+## Old Projects

-Here are some of my repositories i think you should check out:
+*Disclaimer - these are no longer being maintained*

 - 🌱 [Recipe-Book](https://github.com/jaken92/Recipes-Book) - Laravel project - Working with database, relations, routing, controllers and querybuilding in Laravel.